Skip to main content

 Hyperuricemia

-Monitor serum uric acid levels prior to initiating ensartinib and periodically during treatment.
-Initiate treatment with urate-lowering medications as clinically indicated.
-Withhold, reduce the dose, or permanently discontinue therapy based on severity.
+Monitor serum uric acid levels at baseline and periodically during treatment.
+Initiate treatment with urate-lowering therapy as clinically indicated.
+Temporary interruption followed by dosage reduction may be necessary depending on the severity of hyperuricemia.

 FD&C Yellow No. 5 (Tartrazine)

-This product contains FD&C Yellow No. 5 (tartrazine) which may cause allergic-type reactions (including bronchial asthma) in certain susceptible persons.
-Although the overall incidence of FD&C Yellow No. 5 (tartrazine) sensitivity in the general population is low, it is frequently seen in patients who also have aspirin hypersensitivity.
+Contains FD&C Yellow No. 5 (tartrazine), which may cause allergic-type reactions (including bronchial asthma) in susceptible patients.
+Overall incidence of FD&C Yellow No. 5 (tartrazine) sensitivity is low in the general population; however, frequently seen in patients who also have aspirin hypersensitivity.

 Specific Populations